carla Lorence - owner/ instructor

-Studio owner, Carla Lorence, has a Bachelor’s degree in Visual Art Education from the University of Regina, with a major in Visual Art and over 14 years’ experience teaching art to elementary school children and adults.
-Carla has been a professional artist for over 15 years selling her original and commissioned works to clients across North America.
+Studio owner, Carla Lorence, has a Bachelor’s degree in Visual Art Education from the University of Regina, with a major in Visual Art and over 18 years’ experience teaching art to children and adults.
+Carla has been a professional artist for over 17 years selling her original and commissioned works to clients across North America.
 Her main focus is on functional and decorative, wheel thrown ceramics, as well as a variety of hand built pieces.
 Carla opened the studio as a business start up in 2013 and continues to work on day to day operations of the studio.
 Carla also teaches our Adult Pottery wheel classes as well as the Adult Art Sampler and the Mindful Creativity for adults.

 Karlie King was born and raised in Saskatchewan.
 But she has spent much time in other parts of Canada and has travelled overseas.
 In her youth Karlie lived in Regina as well as a town called Turtleford, which is located in the northwest part of the province.
 She attended the University of Regina and obtained a B.A. with a double major in Religious Studies and Fine Arts.
 Her academic pursuits took her to Newfoundland in 2003, where she obtained a Master’s in Religious Studies, with a focus on spirituality and alternative medicine, and completed three years of a Ph.D. program in Folklore, with a focus on the traveling traditions of the Innu of Labrador.
 While in Newfoundland, Karlie continued to develop her artistic practice.
 She carried on her work in ceramics, her primary medium while taking Fine Arts.
 Also, she developed a keen interest in textiles, knitting and rug hooking particularly.
 Her ceramic work has been exhibited at The Newfoundland Labrador Craft Council’s Gallery, Memorial University’s Second Space Gallery, as well as the artist run centre A1C, in St. John’s, Newfoundland.
 Further, she was an Artist-in-Resident at Terra Nova National Park in 2005.
 Karlie also enjoys being part of an Art Mentorship Program run by Chapel Gallery in North Battleford since it affords her the opportunity to learn about Digital Art/Video as well as network with other artists in the area.
 Karlie has been teaching at our studio since November 2016, teaching adult pottery, ceramic hand building, kids pottery, and kids mixed media classes.